4. Using the Mappers API

 >>> recipe = rmapper.get_applicable_recipe()

-, when invoked, launches the
+The public method get_applicable_recipe(), when invoked, launches the

 search for the most appropriate recipe library.
 The search itself is focused

-on finding modules with a recipe_tags
+on finding modules with a recipe_tags attribute.

 >>> recipe = rmapper.get_applicable_recipe()

-The function looks to match the recipe_tags
+The function looks to match the recipe_tags of the recipe libraries it

 finds to the AstroData tags.
-A successful match requires recipe_tags
+A successful match requires recipe_tags to

 be a subset of the Astrodata tags.
 The match with the largest subset wins the

 contest.
-In our example, the recipe library recipes_IMAGE
+In our example, the recipe library recipes_IMAGE of mode sq of

 GMOS wins.
-In there, the default recipe is named reduce
+In there, the default recipe is named reduce.

 >>> recipe.__name__